-- 3. These are high efficiency boilers with low stack or exhaust temperature. - 4.
-Venting into masonry chimney without liner, line chimney from top to bottom with either: - A. Listed Type B vent pipe - B. Listed flexible vent liner - C. Poured ceramic liner. - 5.
-Outside chimneys should not be used unless they are (choose one of the following): - A. Enclosed in a chase - B. Lined with Type B vent pipe - C. Use listed flexible vent liner - D. Use certified chimney lining system - 6.
+- 5. Outside chimneys should not be used unless they are (choose one of the following): - A. Enclosed in a chase - B. Lined with Type B vent pipe - C. Use listed flexible vent liner - D. Use certified chimney lining system - 6.
 Vent connector from boiler to chimney should run as directly as possible with as few elbows as possible. - 7.
 Where possible, it is recommended to common vent water heater and boiler.
 Consult appropriate Vent Sizing Tables in National Fuel Gas Code for specific requirements of multiple appliance venting. - 8.
-Boiler is only appliance connected to vent, Type B vent pipe is recommended for vent connector. - 9.
-Slope pipe up from boiler to chimney not less than 1/4" per foot (21mm/m). - 10.
+When boiler is only appliance connected to vent, Type B vent pipe is recommended for vent connector. - 9.
+For horizontal runs slope pipe up from boiler to vent terminal not less than 1/4" in/ft (21 mm/m). - 10.
 End of vent pipe must be flush with inside face of chimney flue.
-Use sealed-in thimble for chimney connection.

-- 11. Fasten sections of vent pipe with sheet metal screws to make piping rigid.
-Use stovepipe wires to support pipe from above.

-- 12. Do not connect to fireplace flue.

-- 13. Do not install damper on this boiler.
+Use sealed-in thimble for chimney connection. - 11.
+Fasten sections of vent pipe with 3 sheet metal screws at each joint to make rigid. - 12.
+Use stovepipe wires or metal strapping every 5' to support pipe from above. - 13.
+Do not connect to fireplace flue. - 14.
+Do not install damper on this boiler.